-- The MNCs have a strong financial base and through direct investment in developing and under developed countries, have been contributing to their economic development.
-As the rate of domestic savings in most underdeveloped countries is low, the MNCs help these countries to push the rate of investment which is the vital aspect of development strategy. - The developing countries are not in a position to undertake risks which are great in industries like mining, oil exploration etc. Because of their strong financial base, MNCs can successfully undertake business risks which are inherent in the initial stages of industrialisation of developing countries. - MNCs are in a position to develop and provide infrastructural facilities like means of transport and communication, power, technical institutes.
-These are all essential for rapid economic development of less developed countries. - MNCs help development of modern skills in developing and underdeveloped countries such as entrepreneurial, managerial and organisational capabilities and various other skills necessary for modernization of economies which they generally lack. - Research and Development are the very foundations of economic development and progress.
+- The MN Cs have a strong financial base and through direct investment in developing and under developed countries, have been contributing to their economic development.
+As the rate of domestic savings in most underdeveloped countries is low, the MNCs help these countries to push the rate of investment which is vital aspect of development strategy. - Because of their strong fin ancial base, MNCs can successfully undertake business risks which are inherent in the initial stages of industrialisation of developing countries.
+These countries are not in a position to successfully under take risks which are great in industries like mining, oil exploration etc. - MNCs are in a position to develop and provide infrastructural facilities like means of transport and communication, power, technical institutes.
+These are all essential for rapid economic development of less developed countries.

+- MNCs help development of modern skills in developing and underdeveloped countries as also entrepreneurial, managerial and organisational capabilities and various other skills necessary for modernization of these economies which generally lack these abilities and skills. - Research and Development are the very foundations of economic development and progress.
 They require huge investment initially and there is no guarantee about the success of various experiments conducted for quite some time.
-The R&D by the MNCs often result in discovering new products or new uses of existing natural resources contributing to their economic development.

-- ➤ The MNCs transfer modern technologies to developing and underdeveloped countries.
-Among various inputs, technology is the most important for increasing efficiency, productivity and consequent rapid economic development of these countries. - ➤ The MNCs adopt aggressive marketing and advertising strategy and thus help capture foreign markets into which goods and services from underdeveloped countries may enter and thus help acquire foreign currencies needed for developmental imports. - ➤ The MNCs help further utilization of natural and human resources of third world countries, help to raise level of employment and income and thus bring about rise in standard of living of people in these countries. - When MNCs enter other underdeveloped countries, the latter are exposed to modern techniques and values which help bring about social and psychological transformation which is absolutely essential for rapid economic development of less developed countries.
+The R&D by the MNCs often result in discovering new products or new uses of existing natural resources contributing to their economic development. - The MN Cs tr an sf er mod er n tech no lo gies to dev elo pin g and underdeveloped countries.
+Among various inputs, technology is the most important for increasing efficiency, productivity and consequent rapid economic development of these countries. - The MNCs adopt aggressive marketing and advertising strategy and thus help capture foreign markets into which goods and services from under developed countries may enter and thus help acquire foreign currencies needed for developmental imports. - The MNCs help further utilization of natural and human resources of third world co untries, help to raise level of employment and income and thus bring about rise in standard of living of people in these countries.

+When MNCs enter other under developed countries, the latter are exposed to modern techniques and values which help bring about social and psychological transformation which is absolutely essential for rapid economic development of less developed countries.